 Notes

-- See my post above for serving ideas and garnishes as well as reheating tips.
+- See my post above for garnishes and serving suggestions.

 - Use about 1.5 to 2 pounds of ham for this recipe.